 Unilateral “Core” Exercises

 Let’s not forget about direct core work!
-Remember, part of the job of the trunk muscles is to prevent movement like in these plank alternatives.
-Training unilaterally inforces that.
+Remember, part of the job of the trunk muscles is to prevent movement, like in these plank alternatives for core strength.
+Training unilaterally reinforces that.

 Single Arm Farmers Carry

-Traditional single arm farmers carries are great.
-However, don’t forget about overhead carries or even bottoms up kettlebell walks.
+Training it one side at a time helps improve balance and makes everyday movements easier.
+Traditional single-arm farmers carries are great.
+However, don’t forget about overhead carries or even bottom-up kettlebell walks.

 Side Planks